bcgov/GDX-Analytics-Looker-Snowplow-Web-Block/README.md

 # Getting Help

-Please Contact the GDX Service desk for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team or Dan Pollock.
+Please Contact the GDX Service desk for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team.

 # Contributors